 Yes, of course!
 We have a range of resources to support your work in health promotion or alcohol education.
 Place an order now.

-We offer two one-hour interactive workshops nationwide:
+We offer two one-hour interactive workshops nationwide.

-Email us or call 01 517 5900 for more details or to book either workshop.
+Form more information or to book your place email the team or call 01 517 5900 for more details or to book either workshop.